MATH 150

 • Two Midterm Exams – 20% each

 The Final Exam will have two parts: Part A will cover the material tested in both Midterms 1 & 2, while Part B will only contain questions related to material appearing after Midterm 2.
-Part A accounts for 20% of your course grade and Part B accounts for 20% of your course grade.
+Each part makes up roughly 50% of the final exam.
 In addition, your score on Part A of the final will replace your lowest midterm score if it is indeed higher than it (it can be used to replace only one midterm score, not both).

-NO MAKEUP EXAMS WILL BE GIVEN FOR ANY REASON.
-If you miss a midterm exam for any reason, then Part A of the final exam will count as your makeup.
+Makeup exams will only be given in extenuating, unavoidable, or extreme circumstances.
+If you otherwise miss a midterm exam for any reason, then Part A of the final exam will count as your makeup.
 Final Part A can only replace one midterm score, however.

 You will NOT be permitted calculators or other electronic devices (iPhone, smart watches, etc) on any exams.
 You will NOT be permitted books, notes, or ``cheat sheets’’ on any exams.